peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public string ToRadixString(
         int radix);

-Generates a string representing the value of this object, in the given radix.
+Generates a string representing the value of this object, in the specified radix.

 <b>Parameters:</b>